 This position entails, but is not limited to the following general responsibilities:

-- Participates in multi-disciplinary team meetings.
+- Attends and participates in multi-disciplinary team meetings.

 Problem Solving/Time Frame of Impact